 4. Turmeric (haldi) and Ginger Root

-Turmeric root is a wonderful, fragrant spice commonly found in Indian.
+Turmeric root is a wonderful, fragrant spice commonly found in India.
 Not only does turmeric contain natural anti-inflammatory properties, it is also rich in antioxidants.
 When combined with spicy ginger root and brewed in hot tea, this combination can help loosen mucus from clogged nasal passages, relax sinus pressure, and make you feel instantly better.
 In his book, ‘The Complete Book of Ayurvedic Home Remedies’, Vasant Lad suggests that a mixture of fresh ginger juice with 1 tsp honey taken 2 to 3 times a day can be helpful.

 5. Apple Cider Vinegar